pinpox/nixos/README.md

 sudo nixos-rebuild --flake .#new-hostname --target-host new-host-ip> --build-host localhost switch
  ```

-# User-specific configuration

-User-specific configuration is installed by home-manager where needed.
-Setup for
-the `pinpox` user is hosted in a [separate
-repository](https://github.com/pinpox/nixos-home) so it can also be used
-independently.

-Since the repository for the user configuration is also a flake, it is pulled in
-and deployed automatically with the system configuration on NixOS systems.

 # Contributing?

 While contributions don't make much sense for a personal configuration repository,